When your loved one's PTSD turns your life upside down, I'm here to help you RISE UP

 You name it, I tried it.

-And over time I found the right combination of coaching and therapies that began to work for me.
+And over time I found the right combination of self-care and self-regulation tools, coaching and therapies that began to work for me.

 The darkness and heaviness inside of me lifted.